An Introduction to Geometric Topology: The models of hyperbolic space

 We have already talked about conformal models.
-More generally, a diffeomorphism $f\colon M\to N$ between two oriented Riemannian manifolds is \emph{conformal} (resp.~\emph{anticonformal}) if for any $p\in M$ the differential $df_p$ is the product of a scalar dilation $\lambda_p >0$ and an isometry that preserves (resp.~inverts) the orientation.
-The scalar $\lambda_p$ depends on $p$.
+More generally, a diffeomorphism $f\colon M\to N$ between two oriented Riemannian manifolds is \emph{conformal} (respectively, \emph{anticonformal}) if for any $p\in M$ the differential $df_p$ is the product of a scalar dilation $\lambda_p >0$ and an isometry that preserves (respectively, inverts) the orientation.
+The scalar $\lambda_p$ depends smoothly on $p$.
 A conformal map preserves the angle between two tangent vectors but multiplies their lengths by $\sqrt{\lambda_p}$.